orangeduck/mpc/README.md

 mpc_parser_t *mpc_predictive(mpc_parser_t *a);
 ```

 Returns a parser that runs `a` with backtracking disabled.
-This means if `a` consumes any input, it will not be reverted, even on failure.
+This means if `a` consumes more than one character, it will not be reverted, even on failure.
 Turning backtracking off has good performance benefits for grammars which are `LL(1)`.
 These are grammars where the first character completely determines the parse result - such as the decision of parsing either a C identifier, number, or string literal.
 This option should not be used for non `LL(1)` grammars or it will produce incorrect results or crash the parser.

 Another way to think of `mpc_predictive` is that it can be applied to a parser (for a performance improvement) if either successfully parsing the first character will result in a completely successful parse, or all of the referenced sub-parsers are also `LL(1)`.